-S2 0.125 EFTS OL, DL 15 point LT PGCertPHC, PGDipHealSc, PGDipPHC, PGDipPhty, PGDipSEM, MHealSc, MPhty
+0.125 EFTS OL, DL 15 points PGCertPHC, PGDipHealSc, PGDipPHC, PGDipPhty, PGDipSEM, MHealSc, MPhty

-OBPM 402 Psychosocial Factors in Obesity Prevention and Management
+Psychosocial Factors in Obesity OBPM 402 Prevention and Management

-S2 0.125 EFTS OL, DL 15 points A broad look at the obesogenic environment from a governmental sociological perspective to the individual's psychological risk factors, with particular reference to Māori and Pasifika.
+A broad look at the obesogenic environment from a governmental sociological perspective to the individual's psychological risk factors, with particular reference to Māori and Pasifika.

-LT PGCertPHC, PGDipHealSc, PGDipPHC, PGDipPhty, PGDipSEM, MHealSc, MPhty
+PGCertPHC, PGDipHealSc, PGDipPHC, PGDipPhty, PGDipSEM, MHealSc, MPhty management in the child and adolescent populations, which have unique considerations compared with the adult population.